 - Do your coursework when and where it's most convenient for you

 - Asynchronous courses

 There's 24/7 technical support and the interactive format fosters discussion among students and instructors.
-In that the Behavior Analyst Certification Board (BACB) has approved the course sequence delivered by Saint Joseph's University online, you can rest assure it's a quality education.
+In that the Association for Behavior Analysis International (ABAI) has approved the course sequence delivered by Saint Joseph's University online, you can rest assure it's a quality education.
 In addition, students who attend an online education program have been shown to have a higher pass rate for the BCBA exam than students who attend school in a traditional setting, according to the September 2011 BACB Newsletter.

 So there you have it, a little insight into the makings of a well-rounded Behavior Analysis program.
 Give us ring at (215) 473-2695 or request information below.